Metamorphic Testing of Image Captioning Systems via Image-Level Reduction: Experiment Setup

 \subsection{Research Questions}

-We evaluate our approach with the following research questions:
+We evaluated our approach with the following research questions:

-\textbf{\textit{RQ1: The overall effectiveness of our approach to detect violations in IC systems.}} This RQ aims to investigate if the violations reported by \methodname{} indeed represent actual violations using images {without annotations}.
-We also analyze the types of errors that our method can detect.
+\textbf{\textit{RQ1: How effective is our approach at detecting violations in IC systems?}} This RQ aims to investigate if the violations reported by \methodname{} indeed represent actual violations using images {without annotations}.
+We also analyzed the types of errors that our method can detect.

-\textbf{\textit{RQ2: The eligibility of test cases of our approach compared to existing methods.}} This RQ compares the eligibility on test images of our approach and existing methods which depend on the annotated information.
+\textbf{\textit{RQ2: How does the eligibility of test cases of our approach compare to existing methods?}} This RQ compares the eligibility on test images of our approach and existing methods which depend on the annotated information.

-\textbf{\textit{RQ3: Quality of follow-up test cases generated by Enhanced Follow-up Test Cases Generation module.}} As introduced in Section~\ref{subsec:motivation}, our method is good at generating effective test cases.
-This RQ studies the quality of generated test images on the ambiguity and diversity.
-We compare the quality of the test cases generated by \methodname{} and the methods without considering the ambiguity and diversity of test cases.
+\textbf{\textit{RQ3: What is the quality of follow-up test cases generated by the Enhanced Follow-up Test Cases Generation module?}} As introduced in Section~\ref{subsec:motivation}, our method is good at generating effective test cases.
+This RQ studies the quality of generated test images in terms of their ambiguity and diversity.
+We compared the quality of the test cases generated by \methodname{} and the methods without considering the ambiguity and diversity of test cases.

-\textbf{\textit{RQ4: Ablation study of our approach on violation detection using generated MPs.}} In this RQ, we aim to investigate the impact of various components of \methodname{} on its final fault detection capabilities.
-We ablate the \textit{object detection localization} component, \textit{occlusion-based localization} component, and \textit{semantic similarity} component, respectively.
+\textbf{\textit{RQ4: What is the impact of various components in \methodname{} on violation detection using generated MGs?}} In this RQ, we set up an ablation study to investigate the impact of various components of \methodname{} on its final fault detection capabilities.
+Specifically, we ablated the \textit{object detection localization} component, the \textit{occlusion-based localization} component, and the \textit{semantic similarity} component, respectively.

-\textbf{\textit{RQ5: Comparison of different models, datasets, and transformation methods.}} This RQ aims to explore the performance of the SUTs in various scenarios by comparing the behaviors during the testing phase.
+\textbf{\textit{RQ5: How effective is our approach on different models, datasets, and transformation methods?}} This RQ aims to explore the performance of the SUTs in various scenarios by comparing the behaviors during the testing phase.